4Subsea/waveresponse-python/docs/user_guide/calculate_response.rst

         return rao_squared * wave_body

-The response is returned as a :class:`~scarlet_lithium.DirectionalSpectrum` object, and provides useful spectrum operations, such as:
+The response is returned as a :class:`~waveresponse.DirectionalSpectrum` object, and provides useful spectrum operations, such as:

 .. code-block:: python